chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 * `--thumbprint THUMBPRINT`: The command will create winrm HTTPS listener on port 5986.
 The THUMBPRINT should be a valid thumbprint of the certificate that is installed to the certificate store of the windows server.
 * `--port`: Specify a port other than 5986.
+* `--hostname`: Hostname on the listener.
+Default is *
+* `--[no-]basic-auth`: Disable basic authentication on the WinRM service.
+* `--cert-install`: Adds specified certificate to the Certificate Store before creating listener
+* `--cert-passphrase`: Cert password if the --cert-install option is set

 Once a listener is created with this command, a WinRM connection can be established from a remote process that presents a certificate with the appropriate private key.

-The *winrm certinstall* command followed by the *winrm listener create* command can be viewed as similar to the configuration of ssh keys which is often accomplished by copying an ssh key to a well-known configuration location for the ssh server process.
+The *windows cert install* command followed by the *windows listener create* command can be viewed as similar to the configuration of ssh keys which is often accomplished by copying an ssh key to a well-known configuration location for the ssh server process.

+Alternatively, the *windows listener create --cert-install* command can be used which adds the certificate + creates listener.

 ## Optional WinRM configuration commands
 The following subcommands are useful, but not a requirement for an